Learn more about our independent voting AHA Board Members below.

-DEBBIE ALLEN (Board Member since 2013) is the founder and local director of the San Diego Coalition of Reason.
+DEBBIE ALLEN (Board Member since 2013) is the Secretary of the Executive Committee of the American Humanist Association.
+She is the founder and local director of the San Diego Coalition of Reason.
 Since 2009, San Diego CoR has grown from 10 to 18 cooperative atheist, humanist and freethought groups, and is recognized as a leading secular organization in southern California.

 Debbie is the immediate past president of the Humanist Fellowship of San Diego, president of the San Diego Chapter of Americans United for Separation of Church and State, co-founder of the San Diego Recovering from Religion Meetup group, and founder of the San Diego Military Association of Atheists and Freethinkers Meetup group.
 In 2011 Debbie became certified as a Humanist Chaplain in order to better serve and advocate for non-theists in the military.
 She established the first ever humanist meeting at a military base in San Diego, and volunteers at the VA hospital in La Jolla.